I believe it is decidedly unoriginal to say that something

 she came around to see us.

-She admitted that she did not have a baby, was never
+She admitted that she did not have a baby, that she was never

 actually pregnant, and that this was not the first time such a thing had